-Canon 1Ds versus Panasonic GX850
+Canon 1Ds vs Panasonic GX850

 The Canon EOS-1Ds and the Panasonic Lumix DMC-GX850 (labelled Panasonic GX800 in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and January 2017.
 The 1Ds is a DSLR, while the GX850 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (GX850) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.